What is Orton-Gillingham and who are its "grandchildren"?

 WHERE THE RUBBER HITS THE ROAD:

-1) They don't have thorough enough knowledge of the speech-to-print structure of English;
+They don't have thorough enough knowledge of the structure of English;

-2) They do not have a deep enough understanding of neurolinguistic language processing problems and how structured language approaches can be adjusted to meet individual needs.
+They do not have a deep enough understanding of neurolinguistic language processing problems and how to adjust a structured literacy approach to meet individual needs;

-For a clinician, there are advantages and disadvantages of learning to use O-G as an approach as compared to learning a published program can be summarized as follows:
+For a clinician, there are advantages and disadvantages of learning to use structured literacy as an approach as compared to the use a published program:

-If you use O-G as a published program you don't have to know as much or think as much.
-You have one set of scripted materials, and they are all in the publisher's box.
+If a clinician uses a published "program" they don't have to know as much or think as much.
+They have one set of materials, and they are all in the publisher's box.
 They may even have a step x step script for teaching.
 While convenient, this may make thinking "outside that box" for problem solving more difficult.